Identity type: Versions of the Identity Type

 The identity type is complex and is the subject of research in type theory.
 While every version agrees on the constructor, "refl".
 Their properties and eliminator functions differ dramatically.

 For "extensional" versions, any identity type can be converted into a judgemental equality.
 A computational version is known as "Axiom K" due to Thomas Streicher.
 These are not very popular lately.

 Complexity of Identity Type

-Martin Hoffman and Thomas Streicher refuted that idea type theory required all terms of the identity type to be the same.
+Martin Hofmann and Thomas Streicher refuted the idea that type theory required all terms of the identity type to be the same.

 A popular branches of research into the identity type are homotopy type theory and its Cubical type theory.